- What was life like before you became a member?

 7. With everything that you have accomplished, has your view of yourself changed?

-8. What would you say to Someone who might be dealing with any similar struggles you did?
+8. What would you say to anyone else who might be dealing with any similar struggles you did?

 9. Do you have any special moments/memories?

 Last Saturday at a Halloween party, I did manage to demonstrate the kipping maneuver on my friend’s home gym system in a costume and wearing platform sneakers.
 It turns out that just one small glass of red wine goes a long way with regards to toe-to-bar performance…..personal best for me that night.
 A couple friends tried but dangled and fell.
 On a serious note, that’s exactly where I was eight months ago!
 I actually could barely dangle!
 I’ve come a long way.

 It’s always the best when Coach Tim’s firearms are tucked into his waistband.
 Placing third in my age group at the Steamtown Marathon and qualifying for the Boston Marathon is a special memory too!

 10. What is your favorite movement/lift?